 Often it is aggregated or segmented in some ways, in order to facilitate analysis and reporting.

 So, that’s what a data warehouse is – a very well structured and nonvolatile, ‘de facto’, single source of truth for a company.
 You can learn more about it in our Data Literacy course.

 Ready to take the next step towards a data science career?

 Check out the complete Data Science Program today.
 Start with the fundamentals with our Statistics, Maths, and Excel courses.
 Build up a step-by-step experience with SQL, Python, R, Power BI, and Tableau.
 And upgrade your skillset with Machine Learning, Deep Learning, Credit Risk Modeling, Time Series Analysis, and Customer Analytics in Python.
 Still not sure you want to turn your interest in data science into a career?
-You can explore the curriculum or sign up for 15 hours of beginner to advanced video content for free by clicking on the button below.
+You can sign up for free by clicking on the button below and explore the curriculum.